 If such a virus used not just artificial intelligence, but superintelligence, it might become virtually impossible to defeat.
 And that could be the seed of the nightmare scenario of Elieazer Yudkowski and other AI "doomsayers," who warn that out of control artificial intelligence could exterminate humanity, either as an unintended consequence of some poorly defined human goal or, if such a worm actually has agency, as the intended consequence of its own goals.

 My words here are, without doubt, an oversimplification of a very complex situation.
 There are several reasons why the situation might not be as scary as it seems.
-There is without doubt a physical ceiling on just how smart something can be, and it may be possible to formally prove the benevolence of an AI.
+There is without doubt a physical ceiling on just how smart something can be, and it may be possible to physically, or with encryption, imprison a malevolent AI.
 Therefore, it may be possible for human beings using superintelligent AIs to defend themselves against dangerous AIs.

 But I don't think I am exaggerating the importance of understanding this moment.